Kenya: Raila Odinga - Uhuru Kenyatta Won't Have It Easy After Repeat Poll

 And if I were him, and I know that in most democracies, he would actually resign or step aside.

-People have also a right to disobeying the orders coming from such a government.
+People have also a right to disobey the orders coming from such a government.

 We're going to do peaceful resistance, not through demonstrations but through other methods that we're going to announce on Monday.